Consecratio/github-group-lesson/README.md

 ---
 ## Mini Lab: Merge Conflicts and Pull Updates

-We will all be contributing to the same master repository with just a README.md.
+We will all be contributing to the same main repository with just a README.md.

 *Steps to Achieve:*

-- Go ahead and fork the repository that is Slacked out to you.
+- Appoint a "main github human" and have them create a repository on Github with a README.
+- Have everyone in your group fork this repository.
 - After forking, `git clone` the repo to your computer.
 Edit the README.md file by adding a picture of your favorite animal.
 - `git add .` and `git commit -m "your message"` your work.
 Then run `git push`.
 - On Github, go ahead and submit a pull request to the central repository.
-- Watch as your instructor fixes merge conflicts, and approves, a few pull requests.
+- Watch as your main github humamn fixes merge conflicts, and approves, a few pull requests.
 Once they are done, run `git pull`. *You will likely need to set A. the upstream branch using the command passed to you from Github, and B. use the full command `git pull upstream branch_name` each time you run the command (as a heads up).*

 **What does the README.md now look like on your local machine?**